Make-Tarkov-Great-Again/MTGA-JS/README.md

 ## Known issues

-On first start, the Repair Window causes a client error.
-This can be monkey-fixed by starting and canceling a raid
+Bots and Loot, das it~~~~~

 [More information available on the Projects board](https://github.com/orgs/Make-Tarkov-Great-Again/projects/1)

-## Who are we, and why are we doing this.
+## Who are we, and why are we doing this?

 MTGA is a organization founded by a few Altered Escape developers.
-We are developing this emulator to offer an accessible live-like experience, up-to-date and easy to modify.
+We are developing this emulator to offer an accessible experience, that is up-to-date and easy to modify.

 ## Community